Employer and Worker Assistance

 - The Centers for Disease Control has issued guidance for businesses and employees.

 - The U.S. Department of Labor has developed some guidelines for how companies can prepare their workplace for COVID-19 (English guide, Spanish guide).
-In addition, the Occupational Safety and Health Administration (OSHA) has launched a COVID-19 website with information specifically for workers and employers.
+In addition, the Occupational Safety and Health Administration (OSHA) has launched a COVID-19 website with information specifically for workers and employers, and advice on how to prevent spread in the workplace.
 There is also information on issues relating to wages and hours worked under the Fair Labor Standards Act.

-The Maryland Department of Labor’s Division of Labor and Industry enforces the Maryland Health Working Families Act, also known as Safe and Sick Leave, which may be useful for employees who need to take off from work due to COVID-19.
-Learn more about the Maryland Health Working Families Act here, or email firstname.lastname@example.org.
+The Maryland Department of Labor’s Division of Labor and Industry enforces the Maryland Health Working Families Act, also known as Sick and Safe Leave, which may be useful for employees who need to take off from work due to COVID-19.
+Learn more about the Maryland Health Working Families Act here, or email email@example.com.

 - Labor’s Division of Workforce Development and Adult Learning enforces the Rapid Response System, which works collaboratively with the State’s businesses and workers to minimize the impact of economic disruptions caused by layoffs and plant or business operations closing.

 - Labor’s Office of Small Business Regulatory Assistance is available to help Maryland business owners find timely and effective solutions to issues, so they can go about running their companies.
 They can be contacted by emailing firstname.lastname@example.org.